Magikarp4000/rl/README.md

 - Racetrack

 **Notes:**
-- All on-policy use epsilon-greedy
+- All on-policy algorithms use epsilon-greedy